Sunday, June 14, 2009

 2 cups buttermilk plus 6 additional tablespoons (I use Knudsen brand, a very low sodium product)

-1 whole chicken, about 3 1/2 pounds, cut into 8 pieces (I usually fry bone-in thighs, sometimes bone-in breasts, & sometimes boneless, skinless breasts)
+1 whole chicken, about 3 1/2 pounds, cut into 8 pieces (I usually fry bone-in thighs or sometimes boneless, skinless breasts)

 3 cups all-purpose flour

-2 teaspoons baking powder (I used Hain Featherweight, a sodium free product)
+2 teaspoons no sodium baking powder (I use Hain Featherweight)

 1/2 teaspoon ground black pepper